WE'RE ALL IN THIS TOGETHER

 Medical Training: There is enormous need for solutions to provide basic medical needs and health education in community.
 The majority of the population does without even the most basic medical care leading to the death of thousands every year from preventable diseases.
 The backbone of Somebody Cares model is found in the Home-Based Care Volunteers.
 By working together in partnership with Somebody Cares, we are able to bring teams of medical professionals, who provide training in basic first aid, run clinics in community, bringing care where it is needed most.

-Current Trip information
+upcoming Trip information

 Video provided by: Somebody Cares Ministry – Keta Ngosi